-• E1 and/or E2 I/O units are already attached to your Ethernet network and have been assigned network IP addresses.
-If an I/O unit does not yet have an IP address and other network information assigned to it, configure these settings now, following the instructions in the PAC Manager User's Guide (Opto 22 form 1714).
+- E1 and/or E2 I/O units are already attached to your Ethernet network and have been assigned network IP addresses.
+If an I/O unit does not yet have an IP address and other network information assigned to it, configure these settings now, following the instructions in the PAC Manager User's Guide (Opto 22 form 1714). - PAC Manager[TM] utility software is already installed on your computer.
+PAC Manager is included on the CD shipped with E1 and E2 brain boards, and is also available as a free download from the Opto 22 website.